-We’ve got seven fool-proof ways to help you fill your restaurant, bring in more sales, and give mums the best possible Mother’s Day dining experience.
+We have seven fool-proof ways to help you fill your restaurant, bring in more sales, and give mums the best possible Mother’s Day dining experience.

 It all starts with attracting more customers with special promotions and menu items, and making everyone aware.
 Then you’ll want to ensure that you make the most of the available space for each service, without sacrificing a stress-free and smooth service.
 Lastly, think about the extra finishing touches you can provide to give your customers the kind of Mother’s Day experience that they’ll be talking about for years to come.